TheDjinni/Ladies-and-Sister-Stalkers-LASS/README.md

 War Nymph (see above).
 Place above LASS in Mod Organizer 2.

 LASS

--001 Sister of the Zone - Player leg and body models -002 Arms of the Sister - Player arm and hand models -003 Sounds of the Sister - Sounds and script files -004A Voices of the Sister - Ukranian Player Voice -004B Voices of the Sister - English Player Voice
--005 Dialogue of the Sister - Text edits for female player gender
+<ul><li>001 Sister of the Zone - Player leg and body models</li><li>002 Arms of the Sister - Player arm and hand models</li><li>003 Sounds of the Sister - Sounds and script files</li><li>004A Voices of the Sister - Ukranian Player Voice</li><li>004B Voices of the Sister - English Player Voice</li><li>005 Dialogue of the Sister - Text edits for female player gender</li><ul>

 Highly recommend checking all of the above, except choose either 004A (for Ukranian voice acting), or 004B (for English voice acting).

 ### Optional

-Estradiol Valerate - Adds estrogen as a psyblock item No muffled audio for masks - Self explanatory, the audio while wearing a mask is not muffled.
-Paint's Black Fingernails - A small handful of outfits have open-fingered gloves, check this option if you want black-painted fingernails.
-Check the [LASS post on discord](https://discord.com/channels/912320241713958912/1112579306309292072/1210386464769183775) for a guide on editing your fingernails to be whatever color or design you like.
+<ul><li>Estradiol Valerate - Adds estrogen as a psyblock item</li><li>No muffled audio for masks - Self explanatory, the audio while wearing a mask is not muffled</li><li>Paint's Black Fingernails - A small handful of outfits have open-fingered gloves, check this option if you want black-painted fingernails.
+Check the [LASS post on discord](https://discord.com/channels/912320241713958912/1112579306309292072/1210386464769183775) for a guide on editing your fingernails to be whatever color or design you like.</li><ul>

 --- --- ---
 ## Credits